nestordemeure/friedrich/readme.md

 ## TODO

-The one important feature still lacking is a way to properly optimize the kernel parameters.

 - Clean-up the documentation.
 - Add better algorithms to fit kernel parameters.
 - Add ndarray support behind a feature flag